nnaumenko/metaf/docs/sphinx/api_reference.rst

 	Parser class is used to parse strings which contain raw METAR or TAF reports, check for syntax errors, autodetect report type and produce a vector of individual groups.

-		.. cpp:struct:: Result

-			Contains result of report parsing returned by :cpp:func:`parse()` method.

-			.. cpp:var:: ReportMetadata reportMetadata

-				Contains information on entire report rather than any individual group.

-			.. cpp:var:: std::vector<GroupInfo> groups

-				A vector of parsed individual groups from METAR or TAF report.

-		.. cpp:function:: Result parse (const std::string & report)
+		.. cpp:function:: ParseResult parse (const std::string & report)

 			Parses a METAR or TAF report, checks its syntax, detects report type and parses each group separately.

-			:returns: :cpp:class:`metaf::Parser::Result` which contains autodetected type or METAR or TAF report, syntax error type (if occurred) and vector of individual :cpp:type:`metaf::GroupInfo` corresponding to METAR or TAF groups.
+			:returns: :cpp:class:`metaf::ParseResult` which contains autodetected type or METAR or TAF report, syntax error type (if occurred) and vector of individual :cpp:type:`metaf::GroupInfo` corresponding to METAR or TAF groups.
 If syntax error is encountered, this means that only the part of the METAR or TAF report before syntax error was parsed.

 			.. note:: If report is parsed successfully, it does not guarantee that all groups were recognised by the parser.
 Unrecognised groups are treated as Plain Text Groups (see :cpp:class:`metaf::PlainTextGroup`).